 - Visit our Resources for Bikers page to make biking on and around campus easier.
 WashU also has five “bike fix-it stations” located around the Danforth Campus, with one more at West Campus and two more on the School of Medicine Campus.
 These stations include a bike stand and an array of tools necessary to perform basic bike repairs and maintenance.

 - As a WashU student or staff, you have access to all books, magazines, and E-books held by the University Libraries.
 To request books or materials not held by the University Libraries, check out the Interlibrary Loan (ILL or ILLiad) system.
+Note: this link will not work for Med or Law School users.

 - Both the St. Louis Public Library and the St. Louis County Library also offer amazing services to all their residents at no cost.